 - Throughout the year, maintain and update your kit, according to your family’s needs.

-Remember that creating a family evacuation plan and preparing your home for emergencies are also very important in protecting your family and your property in the event of a disaster.
+Remember that creating a family evacuation plan and preparing your home for emergencies are also very important to protecting your family and your property in the event of a disaster.
 For professional fire, smoke, flood or mold restoration services, contact your local PuroClean office.